-These are produced regularly, highlighting the key information from a wide range of sources and are e-mailed out to subscribers as a pdf document.
+These are regularly produced, highlighting key evidence, reports and articles from a wide range of sources and e-mailed out to subscribers as a pdf.

-Current topics covered include: Cancer Services, Commissioning, Dementia, Infection Control, Innovation & Improvement, Maternity & Obstetrics, Mindfulness, Palliative Care, Paediatrics, Shared Learning.
-Further bulletins may be available shortly – please keep a look out for further news.
+Current topics covered include: Cancer Services, Commissioning, Dementia, Infection Control, Innovation & Improvement, Maternity & Obstetrics, Mindfulness, Non-Medical Prescribing, Palliative Care, Paediatrics, Shared Learning.

 New Book Alerts

-Would you like to receive details of new books added to library stock in a subject area(s) that you are interested in?
+Would you like to receive details of new books added to library stock in a subject area(s) that you’re interested in?

-Contact email@example.com stating “New Book Alerts” in the subject heading and let us know which areas you would like to receive notifications about, or alternatively check the boxes and return this form to the library at either DRI or Bassetlaw.
+- Alternatively, email us stating “New Book Alerts” in the subject heading and let us know which areas you’d like to receive notifications about.

 The Library can help Nurses with Revalidation.